 (10) Apart from his cosmic indifferentism, scholars often allude to Lovecraft’s “philosophy.”
 What is Lovecraft’s connection with contemporary philosophical thought?

-Answer: Although I do not focus on the topic of Lovecraft & western philosophy per se in my book, nevertheless, Lovecraft’s work is now attracting serious interest among many prominent philosophers.
-One of these philosophers, Graham Harman, Associate Provost for Research Administration and Professor of Philosophy at the American University in Cairo, Egypt, in his book Weird Realism: Lovecraft & Philosophy (2012) examines Lovecraft’s central role in the development of the Speculative Realist philosophical school.
+Answer: Lovecraft’s work is now attracting serious interest among many prominent philosophers.
+One of these philosophers, Graham Harman, Associate Provost for Research Administration and Professor of Philosophy at the American University in Cairo, Egypt, in his book Weird Realism: Lovecraft & Philosophy (2012), examines Lovecraft’s central role in the development of the Speculative Realist philosophical school.

 An important part of Harman’s thesis is that reality is incommensurable with any attempts on the part of human beings to represent or to measure it.
 Thus, Harman argues, reality is essentially “weird”, since it can only be suggested either by allusive methods (which Harmon refers to as the “vertical” approach) or by cubist methods (which Harman labels the “horizontal” approach).